membraneframework/membrane_tutorials/videoroom/videoroom.md

   ```

   What happens at the beginning of the constructor?
 We are creating new Phoenix Socket with ```/socket``` path (must be the same as we have defined on the server side!) and right after that we are starting a connection.
-  Later on we are setting our display name (we have set it in UI while joining the room, so we need to fetch it from the URL as it had set up URL parameter) - that's why we need ```this.parseUrl()``` method.
-It's implementation might look as follows:
+  Later on, we are retrieving the display name from the URL (the user has set it in the UI while joining the room and it was passed to the next view as the URL param) - that's why we need ```this.parseUrl()``` method.
+Its implementation might look as follows:
   ```ts
   private parseUrl = (): string => {
     const { display_name: displayName } = parse(document.location.search);